minrk/jupyter-smart-on-fhir/hub_service/README.md

 1. Update the `jupyterhub_config.py` file with your SMART on FHIR server details:
    - Set the `fhir_base_url` to the sandbox server's URL

+2. As a confidential client, this needs a public/private key pair.
+For demo purposes, the script takes care of generating this keypair.

 ## Usage

 Once authenticated, users can make requests to the FHIR server through the service.
 The service handles token management and SMART on FHIR authentication flow.